Sheringham Lifeboat Station

+In December 2024, a full structural survey was undertaken of the current station, built in 1936.
+Once published, the findings indicated that the building may be at the end of its lifespan.
+This, combined with a further report that the cliff to the rear of the station may be unsafe, prompted a complete suspension of activity at the station in February 2025.

 History

-Pre RNLI
+Before the RNLI

-From early times the main source of income in the town of Sheringham had been fishing.
-In the late 1800s there were upwards of 200 fishing boats operating from the Hythe and the beaches of the town.
-As the fishing industry flourished the loss of life at sea increased.
-These recurring tragedies led the wealthy Upcher family of Sheringham Hall to donate money to enable lifeboats to be built and their generosity founded the first lifeboat service in Sheringham.
-At first the lifeboat service was privately run, being joined and eventually taken over by the newly named Royal National Lifeboat Institution (RNLI) in 1867.
+From early times, the main source of income in the town of Sheringham had been fishing.
+In the late 1800s, there were upwards of 200 fishing boats operating from the Hythe and the beaches of the town.
+As the fishing industry flourished, the loss of life at sea increased.
+These recurring tragedies led the wealthy Upcher family of Sheringham Hall to donate money to enable lifeboats to be built, and their generosity founded the first lifeboat service in Sheringham.

 First boathouse

 In 1838 the first boathouse for the then private service was built to house the Augusta.

 Second boathouse

-In April 1866 the RNLI's assistant inspector of Lifeboats, Captain D. Robertson, had visited the town as part of his tour of the locality and he suggested that a second station run by the RNLI be placed in Sheringham.
+In April 1866, the RNLI's Assistant Inspector of Lifeboats, Captain D. Robertson, had visited the town as part of his tour of the locality, and suggested that a second station run by the RNLI be placed in Sheringham.
 The thinking behind this decision was that the RNLI's lifeboat would bring a different option to the life saving capacities of the town's private operation.
-The inspector also met with members of the Upcher family and an agreement was made with Henry Upcher that he would provide land for an RNLI boathouse at East Cliff close to the town centre.
-Once the site had been agreed work began to build the station at a cost of £251.
-The building was of a brick construction and was arranged over two floors with the main boat hall at ground level and a lecture room above on the first floor.
+The Inspector also met with members of the Upcher family and an agreement was made with Henry Upcher to provide land for an RNLI boathouse at East Cliff, close to the town centre.

+Once the site had been agreed, work began to build the station, at a cost of £251.
+The building was of a brick construction, and was arranged over two floors, with the main boat hall at ground level and a lecture room above on the first floor.
 Public funds were raised to add the first floor, reached by an outside staircase, which was also used as a reading room where fishermen could rest and be educated in their free time.

 The route from the boat hall led past the area known as The Mo, across the promenade and onto a long timber constructed slipway.
 The boathouse was completed and became operational in 1867.
 The location proved to be unsuccessful as the access route to the sea was never straightforward and during the thirty four years that the lifeboat operated from this location, many costly repairs were made often due to the gangway being swept away in gales and high tides.